Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 Metabolic bone disease can be caused by a number of various sources as well as a combination of various factors:

 One cause of MBD is improper levels of calcium in the reptile's diet.
 Calcium is very important in the building of bones and muscles, as well as the functioning of nerve endings, and when there is not enough calcium in the body problems will arise.
 Calcium levels, also, affect phosphorus and vitamin D3 regulation within the body, which is why calcium supplements should be given when feeding reptiles.

 Improper UV Lighting

 Improper UV lighting can also cause MBD.
 Some reptiles need UVB light added to their enclosure.
-Without the UVB rays, some reptiles such as bearded dragons, iguanas, and mali uromastyx, cannot digest the calcium properly.
+Without the UVB rays, some reptiles such as bearded dragons, iguanas, and mali Uromastyx, cannot digest the calcium properly.
 UVB aids the production of vitamin D3 which is essential in digesting calcium.
-Most diurnal reptiles, are those that are in need of the extra UV light.
-Nocturnal reptiles, on the other hand, do not need the UVB rays, but should be given a calcium/D3 supplement at least once a week.
+Most diurnal reptiles are those that are in need of extra UV light.
+Nocturnal reptiles, on the other hand, do not need the UVB rays but should be given a calcium/D3 supplement at least once a week.